Iran Guards wield electoral power behind scenes

 Just how sensitive the security forces are to potential unrest was demonstrated on Saturday during a rally for candidate Hassan Rohani, a cleric and the most moderate figure left in the race.
 Opposition activists said several people were arrested after some in the crowd chanted slogans in support of Mousavi, who has been under house arrest for more than two years.

-“They’ve created a highly intimidating, securitised atmosphere in order to prevent a repeat of the 2009 protests,” said Karim Sadjadpour of the Carnegie Endowment for International Peace.
+“They’ve created a highly intimidating, securitized atmosphere in order to prevent a repeat of the 2009 protests,” said Karim Sadjadpour of the Carnegie Endowment for International Peace.

 The Guards’ means are not only negative.
 They are also well positioned to positively promote any candidate by calling on their vast patronage network, observers say.
 Beyond the Guards and Basij themselves, millions of Iranians work for the dozens of companies linked to their military command or have ties to the powerful charitable foundations controlled by the Guards.